zero-to-mastery/resources/Programming_Books.md

 - [Skills of a Software Developer](https://www.manning.com/books/skills-of-a-software-developer) : The skills and knowledge you need to grow from a solo coder into a productive member of a software development team.

+- [Software Mistakes and Tradeoffs: How to make good programming decisions](https://www.manning.com/books/software-mistakes-and-tradeoffs) : Optimize the decisions that define your code by exploring the common mistakes and intentional tradeoffs made by expert developers.

 ## React

 - [The Road to learn React](https://leanpub.com/the-road-to-learn-react): a free ebook by Robin Wieruch where you build a Hacker News clone